ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 ## 1. What is bias, variance trade off ?
 #### Bias:
 "Bias is error introduced in your model due to over simplification of machine learning algorithm."
+It can lead to underfitting.
 When you train your model at that time model makes simplified assumptions to make the target function easier to understand.
 ##### Low bias machine learning algorithms - Decision Trees, k-NN and SVM
 ##### Hight bias machine learning algorithms - Liear Regression, Logistic Regression

 #### Variance:
 "Variance is error introduced in your model due to complex machine learning algorithm, your model learns noise also from the training dataset and performs bad on test dataset."
+It can lead high sensitivity and overfitting.

 #### Bias, Variance trade off:
 The goal of any supervised machine learning algorithm is to have low bias and low variance to achive good prediction performance.